 - Using this type of hull will result in a pillow that doesn’t hold its shape as well as it could.
 The flattened hulls have lost much of their rough edges; they do not grip one another as well as intact ones do.

-- When crushed, buckwheat hulls, especially if they’re very dry, will break into very small pieces creating dust.
-Even with air-cleaning, significant amounts of dust can remain with the larger pieces of buckwheat hulls.
+- When crushed, buckwheat hulls, especially if they’re very dry, will break into very small pieces, creating dust.
+Even with vacuum-cleaning, dust can remain with the larger pieces of buckwheat hulls.
 These small pieces can work their way through a thin pillowcase and make a mess.

 - Buckwheat hull pillows are not light.
-Flattened hulls are considerably more dense than intact ones and will weigh down your already hefty pillow.
+Flattened hulls are more dense than intact ones and will increase the weight your already hefty pillow.

 - They will make less noise when the pillow is moved.

 - They will retain their volume longer.
 Thus, your pillow’s loft will be more consistent over time.
 Flattened hulls are already lacking their natural loft, so you can adjust your pillow’s thickness once and it won’t change much with use.